 Even after your divorce is finalized, it may be necessary to speak with your lawyer again.
 The divorce may need to be amended or there may be something new that could change how the case would have been done.
 If you need anything after the divorce is completed, your lawyer is ready to help you.
 They’ll be available to discuss any changes that are needed to help you with moving forward.

 If you’re considering a divorce, make sure you get help today.
-A lawyer at Pritt & Pritt Law can advocate for you throughout the divorce process, explain everything that’s happening to you, and help you get the results you want from the divorce.
+Chris Pritt Law can advocate for you throughout the divorce process, explain everything that’s happening to you, and help you get the results you want from the divorce.
 They’ll help to make sure the divorce is not the end for you, but that it’s a new start and you’ll be ready to move forward when your divorce is done.

-If you are looking for an attorney that will offer you individualized and customized counsel, as well as one-on-one attention, call Pritt & Pritt Law.
-Our experienced West Virginia divorce lawyers will aggressively and compassionately fight for you, bringing you effective solutions, in or out of court.
+If you are looking for an attorney that will offer you individualized and customized counsel, as well as one-on-one attention, call Chris Pritt Law.
+Our experienced West Virginia divorce lawyer will aggressively and compassionately fight for you, bringing you effective solutions, in or out of court.